Jackup rig: Name

 Jackup rigs are so named because they are self-elevating with three, four, six and even eight movable legs that can be extended (“jacked”) above or below the hull.
 Jackups are towed or moved under self propulsion to the site with the hull lowered to the water level, and the legs extended above the hull.
-The hull is actually a water-tight barge that floats on the water’s surface.
+The hull is actually a water-tight barge that floats on the water's surface.
 When the rig reaches the work site, the crew jacks the legs downward through the water and into the sea floor (or onto the sea floor with mat supported jackups).
 This anchors the rig and holds the hull well above the waves.

 History

 An early design was the DeLong platform, designed by Leon B. DeLong.
 In 1949 he started his own company, DeLong Engineering & Construction Company.
 In 1950 he constructed the DeLong Rig No. 1 for Magnolia Petroleum, consisting of a barge with six legs.
-In 1953 DeLong entered into a joint-venture with McDermott, which built the DeLong-McDermott No.1 in 1954 for Humble Oil.
+In 1953 DeLong entered into a joint venture with McDermott, which built the DeLong-McDermott No.1 in 1954 for Humble Oil.
 This was the first mobile offshore drilling platform.
 This barge had ten legs which had spud cans to prevent them from digging into the seabed too deep.
 When DeLong-McDermott was taken over by the Southern Natural Gas Company, which formed The Offshore Company, the platform was called Offshore No. 51.

-In 1954, Zapata Offshore, owned by George H. W. Bush ordered the Scorpion.
-It was designed by R. G. LeTourneau and featured three electro-mechanically-operated lattice type legs.
-Built on the shores of the Mississippi river by the LeTourneau Company, it was launched in December 1955.
+In 1954, Zapata Offshore, owned by George H. W. Bush, ordered the Scorpion.
+It was designed by R. G. LeTourneau and featured three electro-mechanically operated lattice type legs.
+Built on the shores of the Mississippi River by the LeTourneau Company, it was launched in December 1955.
 The Scorpion was put into operation in May 1956 off Port Aransas, Texas.
 The second, also designed by LeTourneau, was called Vinegaroon.

-Operation
+Process of Operation

 A jackup rig is a barge fitted with long support legs that can be raised or lowered.
 The jackup is maneuvered (self-propelled or by towing) into location with its legs up and the hull floating on the water.
 Upon arrival at the work location, the legs are jacked down onto the seafloor.
 Then "preloading" takes place, where the weight of the barge and additional ballast water are used to drive the legs securely into the sea bottom so they will not penetrate further while operations are carried out.
 After preloading, the jacking system is used to raise the entire barge above the water to a predetermined height or "air gap", so that wave, tidal and current loading acts only on the relatively slender legs and not on the barge hull.

 Modern jacking systems use a rack and pinion gear arrangement where the pinion gears are driven by hydraulic or electric motors and the rack is affixed to the legs.